j8la/ansible-tower/README.md

 * Password: password

 ### Passwords
-The Redis and Postgres passwords are same and automatically generated from a SHA 256 random hash when building the image.
+The RabbitMQ & Postgres passwords are same and automatically generated from a SHA 256 random hash when building the image.
 You can find it with the following :
 ```sh
 # docker exec [image] cat /opt/ansible-tower-password
 ```